Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 	  domination.
 This is the next example of a hack that is prone to fail.
 * [umount -rf](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n380)
 	* This is umount for dummies.
-Just done one thing – right.
+Just do one thing – right.
 * [libudev will be orphaned](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n291)
 	* With the advent of udevd there was a compatibility to its complexity called libudev.
 X11 uses it to query the changing devices.
 And of